opencodeiiita/sassy-css/README.md

 #### Try to be as innovative and beautiful as possible.
 It just might fetch you some bonus points.
 #### When unsure of whether an interface looks good enough, just ask yourself if you would like it when you see that everyday.

+#### To understand good design guidelines and patterns [read this blog](https://medium.com/the-aparoksha-blog/design-what-is-it-and-how-to-get-started-8f487b2a2a73).

 ## Contribution Guidelines